 Acne: Petitgrain, tea tree, thyme, cypress, juniper, lavender, German chamomile, yarrow, lime, grapefruit, palmarosa

-Mature or Wrinkled: Vetiver, frankincense, Ylang, ylang extra, lavender, rose
+Mature or Wrinkled: Vetiver, frankincense, Ylang, ylang extra, lavender, rose.

-Eczema: Geranium, yarrow, lavender, German chamomile
+Itchy and inflamed: Geranium, yarrow, lavender, German chamomile

-Psoriasis: Immortelle, Rockrose, Lavender
+Plaque: Immortelle, Rockrose, Lavender

 Note: The following essential oils have a very strong odor and should be used sparingly, unless you really enjoy the aroma.
 Otherwise,